graphene-blockchain/how.bitshares.works/docs/gph_holders/tokens/pm.rst

 Resolving
 -----------------

 A price feed needs to be published for the prediction market by the issuer or feed producer.
 It is essentially a global settlement which will set the parameters of the asset such that the holders of the asset can settle at the outcome of the bet (0, or 1).
-The details are shown in the guide pm-close-manual (ref: *dev.bitshares.works* material)
+The details are shown in the guide pm-close-manual (ref: *docs.gph.ai* material)

 |